This post answers the question, "What is a Mum’s role in her son’s transition from boyhood to manhood?".

-Your boy is well on his way to becoming a man, and on the final evening of our “Rite of Passage” Son and Father Adventure experience, your son’s father, or his father-figure, will call him out of boyhood, and into either young manhood, or authentic manhood, depending upon his age.
+Your boy is well on his way to transition from boyhood to manhood, and on the final evening of our guided “Rite of Passage” Son and Father Adventure experience, your son’s father, or his father-figure, will call him out of boyhood, and into either young manhood, or authentic manhood, depending upon his age.

 Your relationship will never, and should never be the same again.

 And just like the first postpartum at birth, you may also experience emotion that you are unable to explain.

 Try and relax, and give yourself a break.